 In July 1995, the first Securities, Stock Exchanges and Investment Companies Act was adopted.
-The Bulgarian capital markets operate within the framework of the following main legal provisions: Public Offering of Securities Act of December 1999, Markets in Financial Instruments Act of June 2007, Act on the Activities of Collective Investment Schemes and other Undertakings for Collective Investment of October 2011, Commerce Act of June 1991, Measures Against Market Abuse With Financial Instruments Act of October 2006, Special Investment Purpose Companies Act of May 2003, Law on Credit Institutions, Supplementary Supervision of Financial Conglomerates Act of July 2006, Privatisation and Post privatisation Control Act of March 2002, Financial Supervision Commission Act of January 2003, Ordinances of the Financial Supervision Commission and Rules and Regulations of BSE-Sofia.
+The Bulgarian capital markets operate within the framework of the following main legal provisions: Public Offering of Securities Act of December 1999, Markets in Financial Instruments Act of June 2007, Act on the Activities of Collective Investment Schemes and other Undertakings for Collective Investment of October 2011, Commerce Act of June 1991, Measures Against Market Abuse With Financial Instruments Act of October 2006, Special Investment Purpose Companies Act of May 2003, Law on Credit Institutions, Supplementary Supervision of Financial Conglomerates Act of July 2006, Privatisation and Post privatisation Control Act of March 2002, Financial Supervision Commission Act of January 2003, the Recovery and Resolution Law of 2015, Ordinances of the FSC and Rules and Regulations of BSE-Sofia.
 The current regulatory framework is harmonised with EU regulations in the financial markets area.
 Access to the market is on a non-discriminatory basis and foreign investors may trade on the BSE-Sofia under the same terms as all domestic investors.

-Between 2004 and 2007, the BSE-Sofia was growing dynamically in terms of both liquidity and market performance and quickly turned into a venue of choice for capital raising purposes.
-However, the indices and the overall liquidity of the exchange sharply declined as a result of the financial and economic crisis.
-In order to revive the market, the Government announced an ambitious privatisation program for the state's share in strategic companies through the stock exchange.
-As a result of this, the Government successfully sold its minority stake in the energy distributors (EVN Bulgaria Elektrorazpredelenie AD, EVN Bulgaria Elektrosnabdyavane AD, Energo-Pro Grid, Energo-Pro Sales, CEZ Electro Bulgaria, CEZ Distribution Bulgaria) in the country between December 2011 and November 2012.
+Between 2004 and 2007, the BSE-Sofia grew in terms of both liquidity and market performance and became a venue of choice for capital raising purposes.
+The indices and the overall liquidity of the exchange sharply declined, however, as a result of the financial and economic crisis.
+In order to revive the market, the Government announced an ambitious privatisation programme for the state's share in strategic companies through the stock exchange.
+As a result of this, the Government successfully sold its minority stake in the energy distributors (EVN Bulgaria Elektrorazpredelenie AD, EVN Bulgaria Elektrosnabdyavane AD, Energo-Pro Grid, Energo-Pro Sales, CEZ Electro Bulgaria, CEZ Distribution Bulgaria) between December 2011 and November 2012.

 On 15 December 2010, BSE-Sofia went public and its shares were admitted to trading on the BSE-Sofia from 6 January 2011.
 Currently, the Bulgarian Ministry of Finance holds a majority stake of 50.05 per cent. in the BSE-Sofia's capital, with the remaining shares being held by brokerage firms and banks, other legal and natural persons and institutional investors.
 As a result of a strategic decision of the Government in the first half of March 2012, the Ministry of Finance empowered the Privatisation Agency to initiate the privatisation procedure of its stake both in the exchange and in the Central Securities Depository where it also holds a controlling share.
-Both stakes are to be privatised in 2015 and the potential candidates must meet certain requirements in order to be able to guarantee long term market and business development.
-Legal status analysis, privatisation appraisals and information memorandums for both companies were prepared in the beginning of 2014 by an external advisor appointed by Privatisation Agency.
+In 2015, the Privatisation Agency selected a consortium of companies to prepare a legal status analysis, privatisation appraisal and information memorandum for BSE-Sofia.
+As at the date of this Offering Circular, the privatisation process had not started.